 Properties of benthic macroinvertebrates

-1. Live in water for all or most of their life with limited mobility.
+1. Live in water for all or most of their life with

 2. Stay in areas suitable for their survival.